The 3 best websites for buying a co-op or condo apartment (or entire brownstone) in NYC

 1) StreetEasy

 Most New Yorkers rightfully keep at least one eye trained on StreetEasy when searching for a place to buy.
-The site, built by and for New Yorkers (and now owned by Zillow Group), continues to offer unmatched detail when it comes to pricing history: You can see prices for previous sales of the place you’re interested in as well as for other apartments in the building, including the closed sales price and the asking price, which is very helpful when you're ready to make an offer.
+The site, built for New Yorkers and now owned by Zillow Group, continues to offer comprehensive detail when it comes to pricing history: You can see prices for previous sales of the place you’re interested in as well as for other apartments in the building, including the closed sales price and the asking price, which is very helpful when you're ready to make an offer.

 One thing to keep in mind if you’re looking for the freshest apartments to hit the market: It may take 24 to 48 hours for brokerage listings to reach an aggregator site like StreetEasy or Zillow.
 And there are a handful of listings that aren’t shared with the aggregators at all.